-UC San Diego researchers have developed screening methods for beta-arrestin biased agonist of a known GPCR.
+UC San Diego researchers have developed screening methods for beta-arrestin2 biased agonists that bind GPR120 and methods for treating inflammation via activation of a beta-arrestin2 dependent signaling pathway .
 Data obtained using a model compound to activate the GPCR suggests a novel role for this GPCR in modulating inflammatory responses through the beta-arrestin pathways.
-Beta-arrestin biased agonists are expected to avoid the side effects mediated by G-protein signaling.
+Model compounds investigated include DHA and EPA which do not activate the beta-arrestin1 pathway

-Treatment of diabetes, obesity, arthritis, IBD, and neurodegeneration
+Treatment of disorders involving inflammation including diabetes, obesity, arthritis, IBD, and neurodegeneration